 I spent the month of April, 2010, in Mt.
 Vernon, Iowa, as a Presidential Fellow at Cornell College, teaching an intensive interdisciplinary course on sexual orientation.
 Kinda like a whole semester crammed into 18 work days.
 Phew!
 Great experience.

 The fellowship at Cornell allowed me to finally fund my little dream writing shack in our backyard.
-My charmer (seen here) is modeled after the pink potting shed at Planting Fields on Long Island (shown below).
+My charmer (seen below in summer) is modeled after the pink potting shed at Planting Fields on Long Island.

 My desk looks out on our fruit and vegetable garden, so I get to watch birds and squirrels and even a woodchuck I have named Harold.
 And I have heat and a/c!
 Sheer heaven.
 A big improvement over my former 4 foot x 8 foot space in the attic, which had no a/c and a hard-working space heater.